aviate-labs/node-monitor/README.md

 ## Set up Node Monitor Slack Bot

-- Follow the steps in this [walkthrough](https://app.tango.us/app/workflow/Setting-up-a-Node-Monitor-Bot-in-Slack--Step-by-Step-Instructions-c971a31e13a344dc8cba4c2ebc3f4e4e)
+- Follow the steps in this [walkthrough](https://app.tango.us/app/workflow/Setting-up-a-Node-Monitor-Bot-in-Slack--Step-by-Step-Instructions-c971a31e13a344dc8cba4c2ebc3f4e4e).

-- After following the steps in this tutorial you should have the bot API token and the channel name (step 24 and 29)
+- After following the steps in this tutorial you should have the bot API token and the channel name (step 24 and 29).

-- Put the bot API token in the `.env` file and the channel name in the `config.json` file.
+- Put the bot API token in the `.env` file in the `slackBotToken` field and the channel name in the `config.json` file in the `slackChannelName` field.

+## Set up Node Monitor Telegram bot

+### Messaging a channel
+- Follow the steps in this [walkthrough](https://help.nethunt.com/en/articles/6467726-how-to-create-a-telegram-bot-and-use-it-to-post-in-telegram-channels)

+- After following the steps in the tutorial, you should have a bot API token and the channel ID.
+Put the bot API token in the `.env` file in the `telegramBotToken` field and the channel ID in the `config.json` file in the `telegramChanelId` field.

+### Messaging a chat
+- Follow the same steps as in the tutorial for messaging a channel.

+- In step 3, look for your chat ID.
+It should look something like:
+    ```json
+    'chat': {'id': this-is-your-chat-id, ...}
+    ```

+- Now you have the bot API token and the chat ID, put the bot API token in the `.env` file in the `telegramBotToken` field and the chat ID in the `config.json` file in the `telegramChatId` field.